anthony-tricarico/BDTProject/README.md

 ## Accessing the Streamlit Dashboard

 After the project has been built you can then visualize the main Streamlit dashboard by connecting to `http://localhost:8501`.
 It is recommended to wait a few minutes for all components to initialize correctly before beginning to use the dashboard interactively.
 You can check out more detailed information about the dashboard by reading its dedicated `README.md` file located in the `streamlit` directory.
+For a seamless experience, we recommend using Google Chrome as the browser to visualize the dashboard correctly.

 ### Quick Streamlit Tour